stacksimplify/kubernetes-fundamentals/02-PODs-with-kubectl/README.md

 kubectl delete pod my-first-pod
 ```

+## Step-03: NodePort Service Introduction
+- What are Services in k8s?
+- What is a NodePort Service?
+- How it works?

-## Step-03: Expose Pod with a Service
+## Step-04: Demo - Expose Pod with a Service
 - Expose pod with a service (NodePort Service) to access the application externally (from internet)
 - **Ports**
   - **port:** Port on which node port service listens in Kubernetes cluster internally